Establishing trust in quantum computations: Results

 for $x \in \{0,1\}^n$.
 One way to quantify how accurately a quantum computer can implement $c$ is by some measure of the distance between $P$ and $P_{\textrm{ideal}}$ (see Fig.~\ref{fig:circuits}A).
 However, this typically requires knowing $P_{\textrm{ideal}}$, and using a classical computer to calculate or sample from $P_{\textrm{ideal}}$ is infeasible for most circuits with $n \gg 1$, including all computationally useful circuits.

 An alternative way to quantify how accurately $c$ is implemented is by some notion of evolution accuracy, \ie, the difference between the implemented evolution $\phi(c)$ and the ideal unitary $U(c)$.
-This is a strictly more rigorous test of a quantum computer's implementation of $c$, as phase errors are unobserved by a computational basis measurement.
+This is a strictly more rigorous test of a quantum computer's implementation of $c$, and it does not require a choice of input state (of which there are infinitely many possibilities).
 Testing evolution accuracy rather than comparing $P$ to $P_{\textrm{ideal}}$ is therefore important if $c$ is a subroutine, meaning that it is to be embedded within a variety of larger circuits.
 This is the case if $c$ prepares a state on which multiple non-commuting observables are to be measured, or if it is a multi-purpose computational primitive used within larger algorithms.
 To define notions of the evolution accuracy we require a mathematical model for $\phi(c)$.
 We use the standard ``Markovian'' model \cite{Nielsen2020-lt} in which $\phi(c)$ is a superoperator that maps $n$-qubit quantum states to $n$-qubit quantum states.
 We compare this to the superoperator representation of the ideal evolution $U(c)$, denoted by $\mathcal{U}(c)$ and defined by $\mathcal{U}(c)[\rho] = U(c)\rho U^{\dagger}(c)$.

 In this work we focus on estimating the \emph{entanglement fidelity} of $\phi(c)$ to $\mathcal{U}(c)$, defined by